 - Invite participants to experience and reflect on ministry in the context of the destruction of forests and community efforts to protect them.

-Accommodation will be camping, with people welcome to organise their own alternative if camping doesn’t suit.
+You are welcome to organise your own accomodation alternative if camping doesn’t suit.
+Local accomodation options:

 Diggers Tavern – ask for a quiet room

 There are many B&B options, including at Airbnb

 Registrations are essential – please register here.